marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

         0x0030:  adde
 ```
 The frame is not discarded, even though the checksum is set to *0xdeadbeef*, which
-is clearly not valid!
-As a side note, the CRC has been written on the frame as a
+is clearly not valid.
+The CRC is written on the frame as a
-little endian uint32_t, so that is the reason it appears reversed.
+little endian word and as a consequence bytes appear in reversed order.

 Conclusions
 =======